-Communication How often should What does it tell me?
+Communication How often should I receive it?
+What does it tell me?
 How do I receive it?
-I receive it?
-Bi-Weekly Every two weeks Grade so far within a Online in the FOCUS Progress Checks quarter student or parent portal at any time Interim Progress In the middle of Grade at the mid-point Online in the FOCUS Checks each quarter within a quarter student or parent portal Quarterly Report The end of each Overall attendance, Reviewed by staff, Cards quarter within a GPA, and final grades students, and families at school year in all courses at the end Learning Partnership of each quarter meetings, quarters 1-4.
-Transcript The end of every 1 page, all courses, Reviewed by staff, school year, grades attendance, GPA, and students, and families at 9-12 only standardized tests the Quarter 2 Learning results, for every school Partnership meetings, year, grades 9-12 grades 10-12
+Bi-Weekly Progress Checks Every two weeks Grade so far within a quarter Online in the FOCUS student or parent portal at any time Interim Progress Checks In the middle of each quarter Grade at the mid-point within a quarter Online in the FOCUS student or parent portal Quarterly Report Cards The end of each quarter within a school year Overall attendance, GPA, and final grades in all courses at the end of each quarter Reviewed by staff, students, and families at Learning Partnership meetings, quarters 1-4.
+Transcript The end of every school year, grades 9-12 only All courses, attendance, GPA, and standardized tests results, for every school year, grades 9-12 Reviewed by staff, students, and families at the Quarter 2 Learning Partnership meetings, grades 10-12